skip to content

 Prior Education: 2024 - BA History and Politics, Newcastle University, First Class.

-2025 - MA History of Science, Technology, and Medicine, The University of Manchester, TBD.
+2025 - MA History of Science, Technology, and Medicine, The University of Manchester, Distinction.